shridpant/stockie/README.md

 [![Product Name Screenshot][product-screenshot]](https://github.com/shridpant/stockie)

 This repository contains the source code for *Stockie*- an investment portfolio management web application.
-The state-of-the-art recommendation engine provides real-time personalized insights for its users.
+The state-of-the-art analysis tools provide real-time insights for its users.
 Analysis of tweets, relevant news, the stocks' historic performances and many other parameters are evaluated for *the most up-to-date* insights.

 ### Built With